- Quick Questions, Quick Answers

 So, what to do with that payment category in the new YNAB?

-- If you weren’t planning to pay the balance to zero, go ahead and set a goal to get you there.
-A nice Category Balance by Date goal is what you’re looking for here.
+- If you weren’t planning to pay the balance to zero, go ahead and set a target to get you there.
+A nice Payoff Balance by Date target is what you’re looking for here.

 - You’ll still have that history you just migrated, tucked away in its own budget.